fletcher/MultiMarkdown-6/README.md

 	git checkout develop

-Using this approach, you can define your own "origin" remote if you like, but the "template" remote can be used to update the core project files should any improvements come about:
+Using this approach, you can define your own `origin` remote if you like, but the `template` remote can be used to update the core project files should any improvements come about:

 	git checkout develop